ncsa/Swift-T-Variant-Calling/README.md

 ### Resource Requirements

-The table below describes the number of does each stage needs to achieve the maximum level of parallelism.
-One can request fewer resources if necessary, but at the cost of having some portions running in series.
+The table below describes the number of nodes each stage needs to achieve the maximum level of parallelism.
+One can request fewer resources if necessary, but at the cost of having some tasks running in series.

 |  **Analysis Stage**                                               |  **Resource Requirements**
 | -----------------------------------------------------------------  | -------------------------